Early Graduation Program

 • Utilization of the ILP to assist students in articulating postsecondary goals and career aspirations that make the EGP the best option for the student.

-• In collaboration with the student, provide support in the development of an action plan/strategy for meeting the EGP requirements, as documented in the student’s ILP, including the attainment of the local workplace ethics program provided in KRS 158.1413.
+• Guidance in identifying all unmet EGP requirements and development of a strategy/action plan provided within the student’s ILP for meeting those requirements, including the attainment of the local workplace ethics program provided under KRS 158.1413.

-• Consultation with the school counselor to discuss the program requirements, postsecondary goals and career aspirations of the student.
+• Consult with the school counselor to discuss the program requirements, postsecondary goals and career aspirations.

 • Collaborate with the school counselor to create a strategy/action plan within the ILP for meeting program requirements within the academic year in which the student wishes to graduate.

-• Complete an entrance interview with the principal, or designee, to discuss postsecondary goals and career aspirations.
+• Complete an entrance interview with the principal, or designee, focused on how the EGP will positively impact postsecondary goals and career aspirations.

 • Completion of a professional resume.